Blade7unner/Movie-Night-Planner-App/README.md

    DB_USER='your_database_username'      # Your MySQL username
    DB_PASS='your_database_password'      # Your MySQL password

-5. Create the database using the schema file in the `db` directory.
+5. Create the database using the schema file in the `db` directory

 6. Seed the database with initial data if provided: npm run seed